Epiboly: General movements

-Epiboly in zebrafish is the first coordinated cell movement, and begins once the embryo has completed the blastula stage.
+Epiboly in zebrafish is the first coordinated cell movement, beginning at the dome stage late in the blastula period and continuing throughout gastrulation.
 At this point the zebrafish embryo contains three portions: an epithelial monolayer known as the enveloping layer (EVL), a yolk syncytial layer (YSL) which is a membrane-enclosed group of nuclei that lie on top of the yolk cell, and the deep cells (DEL) of the blastoderm which will eventually form the embryo's three germ layers (ectoderm, mesoderm, and endoderm).
 The EVL, YSL, and DEL all undergo epiboly.

 Radial intercalation occurs in the DEL.
 Interior cells of the blastoderm move towards the outer cells, thus "intercalating" with each other.
 The blastoderm begins to thin as it spreads toward the vegetal pole of the embryo until it has completely engulfed the yolk cell.
 The EVL also moves vegetally during epiboly, increasing its surface area as it spreads.
 Work in the ray-finned fish fundulus has shown that no large rearrangements occur in the EVL; instead, cells at the leading edge of the EVL align and constrict.
 The YSL also moves towards the vegetal pole, spreading along the surface of the yolk and migrating slightly ahead of the blastomeres.
 Once epiboly is complete, the DEL, EVL, and YSL have engulfed the yolk cell, forming a closure known as the blastopore.